nginxinc/nginx-one-workshops/labs/lab4/readme.md

 f8a
 ```

-Don't forget to stop all of the Nginx containers if you are finished with them, and **Delete them from the Nginx One Instance inventory**.
+Don't forget to stop all of the NGINX containers if you are finished with them, and **Delete them from the NGINX One Console Instance inventory**.

 <br/>